kingsedem/The-Java-fruit-shop/README.md

-## Fruit Shop Cart Calulatior Challenge
+## Fruit Shop Cart Calculator Kata

-In this kata, your challenge is to write a Fruit Shop Cart Calculator.
-Write tests code to illustrate the following requirements, and write the additional application code you need to make them work:
+In this kata, the challenge is to write a Fruit Shop Cart Calculator.
+Write tests code to illustrate the following requirements, and write the additional application code I need to make them work:

 - The shop sells apples, oranges, bananas, pears, peaches and other fruit, depending on availability.
-For example the prices per kilo for the currently available fruit are:
+For example the prices per kilo for the currently available fruits are:
     - Apples:  $4.00
     - Oranges: $5.50
     - Bananas: $6.00
     - Pears:   $4.50
 - You can update the catalog with the current market price of a fruit
 - The Catalog should list the names of the currently available fruit in alphabetical order
 - The Catalog should report the price of a given type of fruit  --- Same as NO.1